Top 10 Trending Virtual Alumni Events In Higher-Ed Amidst COVID-19

 Commencement is a milestone in every student’s life and deserves to be celebrated with grandeur.
 Unfortunately, the COVID-19 crisis has led to many ceremonies being called off leaving students around the world in a state of despair.

-If you’re concerned about your Class of 2020, use this opportunity to reach out to leaders in your community and urge them to reach out to your young graduates.
+If you’re concerned about your Class of 2020, use this opportunity to reach out to leaders in your alumni community and urge them to reach out to your young graduates.
 As an alma mater, this is the time for you to boost their morale and foster leadership skills needed to navigate the new world.

-In a grand gesture, high school students, educators, and world leaders came forward for a television special Graduate Together: America Honors the High School Class of 2020 on May 16th, 2020, to honor those high school graduates whose graduation ceremonies and proms were cancelled due to the COVID-19 pandemic.
+In a grand gesture, high school students, educators, and world leaders came forward for a television special Graduate Together: America Honors the High School Class of 2020 on May 16th, 2020, to honor those high school graduates whose graduation ceremonies and proms were canceled due to the COVID-19 pandemic.
 The show included a variety of commencement addresses, celebrity performances and inspirational speeches.

 Another great virtual commencement ceremony that deserves a shoutout is by the University of Pittsburgh.
 The first-of-its-kind in the history of the university, degrees were awarded to nearly 8,000 undergraduate, master’s, professional and doctoral candidates.
 Students were emailed a “virtual” diploma immediately after the ceremony.